nmp2k/nextjs-ccp-context-api-actually-work/README.md

 ### useEffect have no effect with static html

-### contextProvider component(cpc) defined and component where its placed must client component
+### contextProvider component(cpc) defined by createContext instance.provider must client component

 ### can't use value of useContext direct into cpc instead of at least depth is 1 component inside